solanyn/website/content/posts/deploying-kubeflow.md

 1. Write a GitHub Actions workflow to commit the latest non-release candidate tag of the manifests to my repository
 2. Add components to generate namespaces with the appropriate labels e.g., for Istio injection
-3. Add OAuth2 providers from my own [Pocket ID](https://pocket-id.org/) deployment and GitHub to the `dex` and `oauth2-proxy` deployments using ExternalSecret and ConfigMap definitions
+3. Configure secrets and OAuth2 settings for `dex` and `oauth2-proxy` using ExternalSecret and ConfigMap resources
-4. Add Kustomize patches to patch `dex` and `oauth2-proxy` deployments to mount the configuration I defined
+4. Add Kustomize patches to patch `dex` and `oauth2-proxy` deployments to mount the the configuration from secrets and/or configmaps
 5. Add an ExternalSecret manifest with configurations for ALL Kubeflow components
 6. Create Database objects for Kubeflow components that use MySQL/MySQL-compatible databases
 7. Add Kustomize patches to patch Kubeflow components (mainly Katib, Pipelines and Model Registry) to connect to my MariaDB cluster and the appropriate tables